A version of this article was first published in April 2022

 While there are laws in place to protect both the tenant and landlord in the UAE, Mario Volpi, sales and leasing manager for Engel & Voelkers, said establishing good landlord-tenant relationships can be the best way to avoid to messy disputes.

 Here, The National explains how to be in-the-know as a tenant renting in Dubai – and to understand how much your landlord can legally raise the rent using the Rera rent calculator.

-If a landlord chooses to sell a property that is being leased by a tenant, the terms of the contract remain intact, said Mr Volpi.
+If a landlord chooses to sell a property that is being leased by a tenant, the terms of their contract remain intact, said Mr Volpi.

-To evict an existing tenant, the landlord must provide one of four reasons as to why they are doing so before putting the tenant on a 12-month eviction notice.
+To evict an existing tenant, the landlord must give one of four reasons before putting the tenant on a 12-month eviction notice.

 Qualifying reasons for eviction: